Barcode36/Gestionale-JavaFX/README.md

 0.3.0
 Added a database to store data and deleted the BufferedReader to load objects from TXT.
 There are only 2 tables : Anello and Bracciale.
 I'll add other tables in next version.

+0.3.0
+fixed the bug when you saved data twice and raised an SQLException because the data was already saved in the database.